Clinical Psychologist working with late adolescents and adults (aged 17 and above).

 Other Professional Roles

 Siew immensely enjoys teaching, education, and supervision.
 She has been a faculty member or held teaching/supervision engagements with the University of Melbourne, Deakin University, SingHealth hospitals and polyclinics, the National University of Singapore, and the National Healthcare Group Psychiatry Residency Program.
 These roles involved providing training and educational talks to healthcare professionals, medical students, community mental health workers, and the public.
 Further, she contributes to the profession of psychology in her role as Honorary Secretary of the Singapore Psychological Society.
-Additionally, Siew is a strong advocate for inclusion and diversity, and in line with this is a volunteer at Oogachaga, a non-profit organisation supporting the LGBTQ+ community.
+Additionally, Siew is a strong advocate for inclusion and diversity, and has previously volunteered at Oogachaga, a non-profit organisation supporting the LGBTQ+ community.

 Siew lived in Melbourne, Australia, for 15 years.
 In that time, she fulfilled her childhood dream of becoming a qualified hairdresser, and has styled friends and family for weddings and events.